KacperJarocki/pico/README.md

 # Pico Alarm
-This is a uni project it gets it starting point from https://github.com/rp-rs/rp2040-project-template

-## What will it do
+## What it does
-It is a basic home alarm that will detect movement
+It is a basic home alarm that detects movement

 ## Componets used